Microchip-MPLAB-Harmony/csp_apps_pic32cz_ca70/apps/afec/afec_polled_mode/readme.md

     - Flow Control : None
 3. Build and Program the application using its respective IDE
 4. The console displays the ADC Count and the ADC Input Voltage
-5. Press the switch to change the DAC output by 0.1 V from 0 V to 3.3 V
+5. Press the switch to change the DAC output by 0.1 V from 0 V to 2.048 V
 6. Observe the ADC input value and the respective ADC count value
+7. Note that the VREFP for both DAC and AFEC modules is 2.048V.
+As a result, the DAC and AFEC output will saturate at 2.048V.

 ![output](images/output_afec_polling_mode.png)